Alexandrov geometry: foundations

 Since triangle $\trig{\gamma(0)}{\gamma(a)}{\gamma(b)}$ is $\kappa$-thin, we have

 for all small $\eps>0$, a contradiction. \qeds

 Now let us formulate the main result of this section.
 The inheritance lemma states that in any metric space, a triangle is $\kappa$-thin if it decomposes into $\kappa$-thin triangles.
-In contrast, $\Alex\kappa$ comparisons are not inherited in this way.
+In contrast, $\kappa$-thickness of triangles (\ref{ex:fat-triangle}) is not inherited in this way.

 \begin{thm}{Inheritance lemma} In a metric space, consider a triangle $\trig p x y$ that \emph{decomposes} into two triangles $\trig p x z$ and $\trig p y z$; that is, $\trig p x z$ and $\trig p y z$ have common side $[p z]$, and the sides $[x z]$ and $[z y]$ together form the side $[x y]$ of $\trig p x y$.